xkondix/carRobotRaspberryPi-JAVA-PYTHON/README.md

 Next turn on raspbeerry and enable script "wifi.py", then you can connect by your phone with raspberry, and you can drive.
 Auto start script:
 1) In consol write crontab -e
-2) At the end of the script write @reboot python3 (addres) /home/pi/wifi.py
+2) At the end of the script write @reboot python3 (address) /home/pi/wifi.py

 Films are here -> https://www.facebook.com/konrad.kowalczyk.144/posts/3362156940491766